JFLigroup/PH-AS/README.md

 #### Methods

 - `cluter_topo.py`:  Searching for surface and embedding sites for aperiodicity structure.
-- `inside_topo.py`: Searching for surface and embedding sites for periodicity structure.
+- `slab_topo.py`: Searching for surface and embedding sites for periodicity structure.

 #### Workflow

-Demonstrates brief examples and workflow
+Two jupyter notebooks for quick start, showing the workflow for finding unique configurations for both clusters and slabs.

 #### Example